-I am a passionate and proficient mathematics educator who is committed to student success without comprimising high learning standards.
+I am a passionate and proficient mathematics educator who is committed to student success without compromising high learning standards.
 I have been teaching and tutoring all math subjects for over 20 years and love it.
 I am a teacher and lifelong learner and take great joy in helping others learn and reach their academic goals.
 Learning should be fun and satisfying, just as life should be.
 Teaching is my calling and I am very fortunate to be able to do so.

-Humboldt State University - Bachelors, Math
+Undergraduate Degree: Humboldt State University - Bachelors, Math

-Claremont Graduate University - Masters, Math
+Graduate Degree: Claremont Graduate University - Masters, Math

 What is your teaching philosophy?